sulaimanvesal/PointCloudUDA/README.md

-# Adapt Everywhere: Unsupervised Adaptation of Point-Clouds and Entropy Minimisation for Multi-modal Cardiac-MR Segmentation
+# Adapt Everywhere

-Pytorch implementation of our method for unsupervised domain adaptation for cardiac-MR using Point-cloud and Entropy manimisation.
-Based on this implementation, our result achieved state-of-the-art UDA performance for MULTI-SEQUENCE CARDIAC MR SEGMENTATION CHALLENGE, MICCAI-STACOM 2019.
+Pytorch implementation of our method for IEEE-TMI paper: "Unsupervised Adaptation of Point-Clouds and Entropy Minimisation for Multi-modal Cardiac-MR Segmentation".

 ### Contact: Sulaiman Vesal (sulaiman dot vesal at fau dot com)